 Consider the following scenario: You have one of the following User Profile Synchronization configurations for SharePoint: SharePoint 2010, which utilizes Forefront Identity Manager (FIM) for User Profile Synchronization.
 SharePoint 2013, using the “Use SharePoint Profile Synchronization” option, which also uses FIM.
 SharePoint 2016 or 2019, using the “Enable External Identity Manager” option, which (typically)

-Update 4/15/20: I tested this with AD Import and SharePoint 2019.
-It’s still the same story with SharePoint 2019.
+Update 4/15/20: I have now tested this with AD Import and both SharePoint 2016 and 2019.
+It’s the same problem in both versions.
 This problem manifests itself in a few different ways: You create an Audience based on “Member Of” the “Domain Users” group.
-You notice there are only a couple (or maybe even zero) members shown, whereas you
+You notice there are only a couple (or maybe even zero)

 This is part 4 in a series.
 You can find other parts here: SharePoint: The complete guide to user profile cleanup – Part1 SharePoint: The complete guide to user profile cleanup – Part 2 – 2010 SharePoint: The complete guide to user profile cleanup – Part 3 – 2013 SharePoint: The complete guide to user